 In 2013 the World Health Organization published a 76-page paper titled “WHO Traditional Medicine Strategy 2014-2023” The paper focuses on T&CM, Traditional and Complementary Medicine, with a strong emphasis on acupuncture as a representative example.
 The WHO defines Traditional Medicine as “the sum total of the knowledge, skills and practices based on the theories, beliefs and experiences indigenous to different cultures, whether explicable or not, used in the maintenance of health, as well as to prevent, diagnose, improve or treat physical and mental illnesses.
-It is used as a comprehensive term to refer both to traditional medicine systems such as Traditional Chinese Medicine (TCM), Ayurvedic medicine and Unani medicine, and to various forms of indigenous medicine being practised traditionally.”Note 5 This is a bizarre definition, blurring distinctions between the technologies found in unified healing systems such as TCM and the extraordinarily diverse spiritual/healing practices of both pre and post-colonial Original Peoples.
+It is used as a comprehensive term to refer both to traditional medicine systems such as Traditional Chinese Medicine, Ayurvedic medicine and Unani medicine, and to various forms of indigenous medicine being practised traditionally.”Note 5 This is a bizarre definition, blurring distinctions between the technologies found in relatively unified healing systems such as Traditional Chinese Medicine and the extraordinarily diverse spiritual/healing practices of both pre and post-colonial Original Peoples.

 In order to improve the quality, efficacy, safety and availability of T&CM, the WHO advises member states to “determine their own national situations in relation to T&CM and then to develop and enforce policies, regulations and guidelines that reflect these realities.” (p12) Although the authors note briefly the importance of protecting “the intellectual property rights of indigenous peoples and local communities and their health care heritage” (p19), we must balance this statement against the general theme of regulation, evaluation, and integration of traditional healing systems into universal health coverage.